 According to the American Dental Association, gum disease inflicts an average of three out of four adults at any given period of their lifetime.
 And due to periodic and erratic hormonal imbalances, women are more susceptible to these concerns.
-From puberty to post-menopausal stage, a woman’s gums, in particular, are constantly bombarded with fluctuating blood supply, exaggerating plaque irritations and periodontal diseases.
+From puberty to post-menopausal stage, a woman’s gums are constantly changing with fluctuating blood supply and exaggerating plaque irritations.

-Research shows that periodontal diseases (gum diseases) are correlated with serious health issues like heart problem, respiratory infection, and diabetes.
-There’s also a significant association between the pervasiveness of periodontal disease and obesity, specifically with 18- to 34-year old women.
+Research shows that periodontal disease (gum disease) is correlated with serious health issues like heart problems, respiratory infections, and diabetes.
+There’s also a significant association between the pervasiveness of periodontal disease and obesity.
+The latter is specifically true with 18- to 34-year-old women.

-The concurrence between cardiovascular diseases like hypertension and elevated blood pressure with periodontal problems is established based on conclusive research.
-Extensive study is still required to show the direct link between heart disease and gum infections, as well as cholesterol levels and lipid metabolism.
+The concurrence between cardiovascular diseases with periodontal problems is based on conclusive research.
+However, extensive study is still required to show the direct link.

 The oral health care requisites of women vary depending on certain critical periods of their lifespan.

-Gingivitis is prevalent to at most 75 percent of pregnant women.
-This gum problem typically intensifies during the second trimester, and becomes more severe in the eighth month, then begins to subside in the ninth.
-Pregnancy-related gingivitis is accompanied by swelling, redness, and bleeding as the progesterone level in the body adversely affects the gums.
+Gingivitis is prevalent to approximately 75 percent of pregnant women.
+This gum problem typically intensifies during the second trimester, becomes most severe in the eighth month, and begins to subside in the ninth.
+Pregnancy-related gingivitis is accompanied by swelling, redness, and bleeding.
+These symptoms arise as the progesterone level in the body adversely affects the gums.

 Aside from gingivitis, pregnant women are also prone to pregnancy tumors.
-This condition arises from the exaggerated inflammatory reaction to localized irritants like tartar, plaque, and food scraps.
-Common during the third month of pregnancy, this growth is often painless, but its interferences with chewing can be a problem.
+This condition arises from the exaggerated inflammatory reaction to irritants like tartar, plaque, and food scraps.
+Common during the third month of pregnancy, these growths are often painless.
+Unfortunately, its interferences with chewing can be a problem.

-Both pregnancy-related gingivitis and tumors can be treated by professional consultation.
+Both pregnancy-related gingivitis and tumors are treatable.
 Note that pregnancy tumors are not a form of cancer, so there’s no need to be deeply anxious if you have it.
 Still, extra care is necessary as these conditions may advance to more serious complications.

+Another significant change in hormones in a woman’s life comes through menopause, which again can cause oral health issues.
 Menopause marks the cessation of menstrual cycles.
-Generally occurring around the age of 50, this normal transition is associated with certain oral discomforts like an altered taste, dry mouth, gum inflammation, oral bone loss, and burning gum sensations.
-The culprits of these menopausal changes are certain medical condition and medication, calcium and vitamin deficiency, and hormonal changes.
+Generally occurring around age 45 to 55, this normal transition is associated with certain oral symptoms.
+Symptoms might include an altered taste, dry mouth, gum inflammation, oral bone loss, and burning gums.
+The culprits of these menopausal changes are often due to certain medical conditions, medications, vitamin deficiencies, and hormonal changes.

 The growth to womanhood is definitely hurdled by various health threats juxtaposed at certain phases of their lives.
-As a girl transcends through these life cycle, it is important to remember that the best and most fundamental defense against the risks to oral and overall well-being are diligent care and a change-oriented attitude.
+As a girl develops, it is important to remember that the best and most fundamental defense against the risks of oral health conditions is diligent care.